xynny/RarePeople/README.md

 3. Sprint planning - Plan your sprints in terms of how many XYNNY or MATEI you need!
 It would serve as ownership and a contract.

-4. Rewards - Do people actually care about highfives on FIVE-TEN or whatever that system is?
-Buy a card from a coworker as appreciation!
+4. Rewards - Do people actually care about highfives on whatever that system is?
+Buy a card from a coworker with bitcoin as appreciation!

 AND MANY MANY MORE...